jxhn0214/Noodles-Restaurant-Experience/README.md

 This project utilizes an external library called tabulate to beautify the menu display of dishes.
 Additionally, it incorporates a module I built that handles the majority of the ordering logic.
-I created this project to hone my skills in Python concepts like list comprehensions and f-strings, along with ordinary programming concepts like lists, dictionaries, loops, error handling, etc.
+I created this project to hone my skills in Python concepts like list comprehensions and f-strings, along with ordinary programming concepts like lists, dictionaries, loops, error handling, and read/write files.
 I was also able to get some experience with Git in this project, using commands like init, add, commit, push, checkout, log, status, etc.